chocolatey-community/chocolatey-packages/manual/virtualdub/README.md

 ### VirtualDub helps you get video into your computer.

-If your capture device is Video for Windows compatible, then VirtualDub can capture video with it.Â  But VirtualDub isn't your average capture program:
+If your capture device is Video for Windows compatible, then VirtualDub can capture video with it.
+But VirtualDub isn't your average capture program:

-- Fractional frame rates.Â  Don't settle for 29 or 30 when you want 29.97.
+- Fractional frame rates.
+Don't settle for 29 or 30 when you want 29.97.
 - Optimized disk access for more consistent hard disk usage.
 - Create AVI2 (OpenDML) files to break the AVI 2GB barrier and multiple files to break the FAT32 4GB limit.
 - Integrated volume meter and histogram for input level monitoring.
 - Real-time downsizing, noise reduction, and field swapping.
 - Verbose monitoring, including compression levels, CPU usage, and free disk space.
 - Access hidden video formats your capture card may support but not have a setting for, such as 352x480.
-- Keyboard and mouse shortcuts for faster operation.Â  To capture, just hit F6.
+- Keyboard and mouse shortcuts for faster operation.
+To capture, just hit F6.
 - Clean interface layout: caption, menu bar, info panel, status bar.

 ### VirtualDub lets you clean up video on your computer.

-There are lots of programs that let you "edit" video.Â  And yet, they're frustratingly complex for some of the simplest tasks.Â  VirtualDub isn't an editor application; it's a pre- and post-processor that works as a valuable companion to one:
+There are lots of programs that let you "edit" video.
+And yet, they're frustratingly complex for some of the simplest tasks.
+VirtualDub isn't an editor application; it's a pre- and post-processor that works as a valuable companion to one:

 - Reads and writes AVI2 (OpenDML) and multi-segment AVI clips.
 - Integrated MPEG-1 and Motion-JPEG decoders.